 The monument was the work of Norwegian-born American scuptor Sigvald Asbjørnsen, who had come to America in 1892 and worked on sculptures for the buildings of the 1893 Columbian Exposition in Chicago.

-Among his many works include likenesses of Benjamin Franklin in Lincoln Park and Leif Erickson in Humboldt Park in Chicago; figures in the General William Tecumseh Sherman Monument at President’s Park in Washington, D.C.; a bust of explorer Roald Amundsen in San Francisco’s Golden Gate Park; and the memorial to composer Edvard Grieg in Brooklyn’s Prospect Park.
+Among his many works include likenesses of Benjamin Franklin in Lincoln Park and Leif Erickson in Humboldt Park in Chicago; figures in the General William Tecumseh Sherman Monument at President’s Park in Washington, D.C.; a bust of explorer Roald Amundsen in San Francisco’s Golden Gate Park; and a memorial to composer Edvard Grieg in Brooklyn’s Prospect Park.

 But because people never change, Whitehead was quickly back in the news defending the fountains against critics who said that the fountains would spread disease among horses.

 "I find some criticism about drinking fountains for animals, from people no doubt in ignorance," Whitehead told the Sentinel less than a month after dedicating the monument.
 "The fact is that of the 20 fountains I have erected in Milwaukee it would be impossible for horses to contract any disease from drinking at them, unless the city shuts the water off, so that it will become stagnant."

 This would quickly become irrelevant.
 As a city historic designation report noted, while, "it was designed to serve the practical purpose of watering the horses of the farm produce wagons, deliverymen and milkmen that passed this then-important intersection on their way to the once-important shopping area on South 16th Street between National and Greenfield Avenues ... it is ironic that it was erected at a time when horse drawn conveyances were already disappearing from Milwaukee’s streets."